-Mr S. Nuckcheddy (Third Member for Flacq & Bon Accueil) Thank you, Mr Speaker, Sir.
+Mr S. Nuckcheddy (Third Member for Flacq & Bon Accueil) Thank you, Mr Speaker,

+Sir.

-Mr Speaker, Sir, this amendment that we are going to vote on is about amending the State Lands Act to "allow the lease of a barachois, situate wholly or partly upon State land and which has been vested in the Ministry responsible for the subject of fisheries, on certain terms and conditions".
+Mr Speaker, Sir, this amendment that we are going to vote on is about amending the State has been vested in the Ministry responsible for the subject of fisheries, on certain terms and conditions".